2000NewBooks/Kitterman-does-projects-over-again-to-see-improvement/DevelopmentLogSloan.md

 pretty similar in java and Ruby since they both use a temporary variable to terate through the array.
 I also tried to make a translator for the .each method in Ruby, by just making an iterator for() loop, and attempted to implement the java version of a Ruby for loop with start..end or start...end.

+##3/25/2016
+I pretty much didnt do anything, since it was spring break, and I was too lazy.